rioastamal-examples/webdevtalk2021-headless-wordpress/README.md

 ## Using WordPress as Headless CMS

-This repository contains code that I presents at WebDev Talk 2021 which is part of Indonesia Website Awards (IWA) 2021 event.
+This repository contains source code that I presents at WebDev Talk 2021 which is part of Indonesia Website Awards (IWA) 2021 event.
 Original title in Bahasa Indonesia is &quot;Menggunakan WordPress sebagai Headless CMS&quot;.

 This is a dead simple VueJS application which consume WordPress REST API.
 Features that implemented on this app: